-SchoolTutoring Academy’s tutoring programs for Center Point students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Center Point, Alabama students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Jefferson County School District is a very large school system that encompasses several cities and town in Alabama, with Center Point being one of them.
 Preparing children and young adults to be college and career ready, improving the effectiveness of the school organization to support student achievement, and assisting and modeling a teaching and learning culture that is positive and collaborative are objectives of the schools.

 We currently cover the following Center Point-area school districts: Jefferson County School System.

 Educating Our Parents: Understanding the Center Point District Curriculum

 There are many electives to choose from, in addition to the core classes of Language Arts, Mathematics, History, and Science.
 These courses are